WPP-Public/Potato-ACE/src/ace/components/carousel/README.md

 ### Carousel controlled using custom events

 The buttons in this example dispatch the `ace-carousel-set-prev-slide`, `ace-carousel-set-next-slide` and `ace-carousel-update-slides` custom events on the Carousel.
-The JavaScript used by this example is also shown below.
+The JavaScript used by this example is shown below.

 ```html
 <p>These buttons dispatch custom events</p>